brendt/presentations/visual-perception-of-code/visual-perception-of-code.md

 ^ For example making this constructor a static constructor instead.

-^ You can see the alignment breaks.
+^ You can see the alignment breaking.

 ---